 B5 (pantothenic acid) is a precursor to coenzyme A which is needed for the metabolism of carbs

-B6 is needed as a co-factor for many enzymes involved in energy metabolism.
-B6 is also needed for hemoglobin synthesis and red blood cell growth which is critical for oxygen delivery to the mitochondria.
+B6 is required as a cofactor for many enzymes involved in energy metabolism.
+B6 is also required for hemoglobin synthesis and red blood cell growth, critical for oxygen delivery to the mitochondria.

-CoQ10 is another very important nutrient that helps to ensure that all the electron transport chains in the mitochondria are passing their electrons down the chain for energy production.
+CoQ10 is another vital nutrient that helps to ensure that all the electron transport chains in the mitochondria pass their electrons down the chain for energy production.
 Coq10 also acts as an antioxidant and protects the mitochondrial DNA and membranes from oxidative damage by taking free radicals or their electrons and putting them back in the electron transport chain for energy production.

-These are just some of the key nutrients needed to make ATP (the bodies usable form and energy).
-As much as the macro-nutrients are needed in energy production so are the micro-nutrients which is why it is necessary to eat a whole food diet full of variety so that the body has access to these micro-nutrients to make energy and help you to feel energized.
+These are some of the best energy vitamins needed to make ATP (the body’s usable form and energy).
+As much as the macro-nutrients are necessary for energy production, so are the micro-nutrients.
+It is essential to eat a whole food diet full of variety so that the body has access to these micro-nutrients to make energy and help you to feel energized.

 References: Mitochondria and the Future of Medicine by Lee Know ND